 Shabby was appointed Fundraising, Partnerships and Communications Director in January 2016, having previously worked at CARE for four years as the Head of Direct Marketing.
 Shabby has a broad background of business-to-business and consumer marketing and sales in both the commercial and charity sectors.

 Oliver Stocken CBE (Chair)

-Oliver Stocken is Chairman of Stanhope Holdings PLC and a trustee of Chichester Theatre.
-He is the former Chair of the Marylebone Cricket Club (MCC) and the Natural History Museum.
+Oliver Stocken is Chair of Stanhope Holdings PLC, Chair of Starling Bank and Board member of the Maths, Physics Life Science Department at Oxford University.
+He was a former trustee of Chichester Theatre and former Chair of the Marylebone Cricket Club (MCC) and the Natural History Museum.
 He has previously held non-executive director positions at Standard Chartered Bank, Rank, Pilkington, 3i (Deputy Chair) and Home Retail Group (Chair), and was Group Finance Director at Barclays plc from 1993-1999.

 Edward Bickham holds a number of senior advisory roles in the mining and oil and gas sectors on license to operate and development-related issues.
 He has worked extensively at the interface between government, business and civil society including at Board level (until 2013) in the Extractive Industries Transparency Initiative.

 Nigel Chapman has a variety of roles as a non-executive director and trustee within the public and not-for-profit sector, including for the South Central Ambulance Service NHS Foundation Trust, Shelter and Chair of Nacro.
 Nigel was CEO of Plan International from 2009-15 and before that spent over 30 years in broadcasting, culminating in leading the BBC World Service from 2004-9.